MJMcGuffin/muqcs.js/README.md

 **Limitations**

-There is currently no support for controlled swap gates.
+There is currently no support for measurement gates, nor for iSWAP gates.

-The code depends on <a href="https://mathjs.org/">mathjs</a>, but only for one subroutine (computePairwiseQubitConcurrences()) which can be commented or removed to eliminate the dependency on mathjs.
+The code depends on <a href="https://mathjs.org/">mathjs</a>, but only in one subroutine (Sim.eigendecomposition()) which is used to compute concurrence and von Neumann entropy.

 **Under Construction**